we got a call from dr. jeffery's office yesterday...

 so its kinda information overload. there is no perfect solution, no simple solution.

-remove both and have tissue expanders put in during that surgery, have radiation for 5 weeks, then put in the implants in a second surgery months later.
+scenario 1: remove both and have tissue expanders put in during that surgery, have radiation for 5 weeks, then put in the implants in a second surgery months later.

 pros: least amount of surgeries, wake up after surgery with "something" there